Metaprogramming

 Related: metaprog.writ-blob.ast-fragment-recurse

-Evidence: src/compiler/sema_expr.cpp#L17056-L17060
+Source: src/compiler/sema_expr.cpp#L17056-L17060

-AnyVal value encoding
+AnyVal inline value-form encoding

 metaprog.anyval.bool-value-form — AnyVal bool value-form encoding